dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/monitor-app-health.md

 ### Query your microservices to report about their health status

-When you have configured health checks as described here, once the microservice is running in Docker, you can directly check from a browser if it's healthy.
-(This does require that you are publishing the container port out of the Docker host, so you can access the container through localhost or through the external Docker host IP.)
+When you've configured health checks as described here, once the microservice is running in Docker, you can directly check from a browser if it's healthy.
+(This does require that you're publishing the container port out of the Docker host, so you can access the container through localhost or through the external Docker host IP.)
 Figure 8-8 shows a request in a browser and the corresponding response.

 ![Browser view of the json response returned by a health check](./media/image7.png)